 Licensing is required in Minnesota.

 $1,500 initial application fee.
-Download currency exchange application here.
+Download the application

 Provide a current fee schedule